amogilev/ide-lang-locker/README.md

 - As the run configurations may be overwritten, restore them from VCS: from idea-plugin folder, run 'git checkout -- .idea/runConfigurations'
 - Make sure that the DLLs built in (I) are copied to src\main\resources\libs\{win32,x64} folders;
 - Build and test the plugin using 'buildPlugin' and 'runIdea' run configurations;
-- After a successful build, a plugin ZIP may be found in the "build\distributions" folder
+- After a successful build, a plugin ZIP may be found in the "build\distributions" folder.
+It may be installed into IDE using 'from disk' installation

 ===============
 How to use Eclipse plugin